physicodes/cgol/README.md

 ## Future Work

-* Improve code structure and readability
-  * use macros to tidy up `vailidate_index` function
 * Write more comprehensive tests and add benchmarks
 * Introduce multithreading to improve speed of simulations
 * More analysis on results